The Brighton to Portsmouth line of the LBSCR: Arundel and Littlehampton

 The opening of the Portsmouth Direct Line in 1859 emphasised the inferiority of the LBSCR route to Portsmouth.
-The movable River Arun bridge at "Arundel" (later renamed Ford station, needed to be widened as it formed the only remaining piece of single track on the Portsmouth line.
+The movable River Arun bridge at "Arundel" station (later renamed Ford station) needed to be widened as it formed the only remaining piece of single track on the Portsmouth line.
 Negotiations with the Admiralty, as guardians of navigable waterways, resulted in agreement by them to narrow the channel, reducing the cost of the bridgeworks.
 A condition for this was that the LBSCR build a new line from Littlehampton, through the "Arundel" station and on to Arundel itself, and connecting at Pulborough with the existing LBSCR line from Horsham to Midhurst, known as the Mid-Sussex Line.

 The LBSCR was happy to be obliged to do this, as previous enquiry had shown that the LSWR would oppose an LBSCR initiative of this kind.
 The new line from Pulborough to Ford was to be known as the Mid-Sussex Junction Line.

 The new Ford bridge was a drawbridge; formed for double track and made of iron, it had a 99-feet long moveable section.
 The bearing support at the west side of the river could be withdrawn and the west end of the moveable section dropped a little at the point.
 It was supported near the centre so the other (eastern) end rose accordingly, and the whole span could be drawn back, riding over the fixed structure as it did so.
 The motion was arranged by a hand winch, but returning to the closed position was by gravity down the slope formed by the inclination of the moveable span.

 The Mid-Sussex Junction line opened on 3 August 1863, forming part of a double-track route from London.
 At this stage the Portsmouth Direct Line was still single track.